SebastienRietteMTO/pppy/doc_sphinx/source/introduction.rst

 What can we do with this?
 -------------------------
-At the beginning, this tool was written to compare the output of a single microphysical scheme when using different timesteps and a single point (0D simulation).
+At the beginning, this tool was written to compare the output of a single microphysical scheme when using different time steps and a single point (0D simulation).
 Then, the tool was applied to compare different microphysical schemes, still on a single point.
 The tool was also used to compare sedimentation (vertical advection of hydrometeors) in 1D simulations.